mittelmark/snha-gui/README.md

 Rscript /path/to/snha-gui.Rz
 ```

-or make the file executable like this `chmod 755 snha-gui.Rz` and move this
+or make the file executable like this `chmod 755 snha-gui.Rz` and move the
-file to a folder belonging to your PATH variable so that you can execute this
+file thereafter to a folder belonging to your PATH variable, so that you can execute this
-file from any folder by just typing `snha-gui.Rz` in the terminal.
+file from any folder by just typing `snha-gui.Rz` in the terminal regardless of your current working directory.

 ### Mac-OSX